 If you purchase a property after the January 1st assessment date, then the previous owners name will appear on the bill.
 The county is to show who the owner of record was as of January 1st.
 You should expect the former owners name to be deleted the next year.

 You can pay your bill by mail, or in person at the Treasurer's office.
 Office address 100 S Main Street, Room 103, Winchester, IN 47394.
-Payments can also be made at Old National Bank in Winchester, and also Mainsource Bank in Lynn and Union City.
+Payments can also be made at Old National Bank in Winchester.
 Pay online with a credit card or pay by phone using a credit card.
 For more detailed information visit the Pay Your Property Taxes page.

 We are accustomed to the services provided by our local community.
 Schools, police , fire protection, libraries and roads are only a few of the amenities property taxes make possible.
 Without property taxes, we couldn’t support the above services.